Travel + Discover York: Maine Vacation Guide

 Where to Eat in York Maine

-No matter when you decide to visit, you’ll need to keep your energy up to enjoy all of the fantastic things to do in York Maine.
+No matter when you decide to visit, you’ll need to keep your energy up to enjoy all of the fantastic activities and attractions in York, Maine.
 The city is a great foodie destination and is home to some of the best seafood restaurants on the Southern Maine Coast.
-Below are a few of our favorite restaurants.

 YORK54

 If you’re in the mood for pizza, you have to try a pie at the YORK54 restaurant and pizza parlor.
-You can order the pizza of the day, a classic or specialty pizza, or build your own pizza.
+You can order the pizza of the day, a classic or specialty pizza, or build your own.
 Gluten-free and vegetarian pizza options are available as well.

 However, that’s not all you’ll find on the menu.
 It also includes beer specials, salads, chicken wings, and big quesadillas.
 Don’t forget to order gelato for dessert!